 Facebook and Instagram: Every day millions of users log in to use social media sites – with the average person spending 8-10 hours a month.
 With Facebook and Instagram ads you can laser target your audience by their age, gender, location, interests, occupations – the list goes on!
 You can also retarget website visitors and your email list database, and other similar audiences, via the advanced targeting on Facebook ads.
 It’s a very powerful tool!

-Steve – Another quick way is Google Adwords: Also known as Pay-Per-Click (PPC) online advertising, Google Adwords place your website in an eye-catching location within search engine results.
+Steve – Another quick way is Google Ads: Also known as Pay-Per-Click (PPC) online advertising, Google Ads place your website in an eye-catching location within search engine results.
 The utilisation of AdWords allows Google to create a small ad that hooks the user and directs traffic your way.

 Blogs: Statistics show that websites with blogs accompanying them – or websites that are featured within popular blogs (your referral sites) – have the highest amount of traffic.
 So consider blogging and sending out your latest blog posts to your email subscribers to drive them back to your website.

 Another thing you can consider is getting yourself out there featured as a guest on popular blogs – another great tool to drive visitors to your website!

 Huyen – another popular question, especially from Specialists – How can I increase doctor referrals to my practice?